consumerio/api.consumernotebook.com/api.rst

 GET https://consumernotebook.com/api/v1/products/
 =====================================================

-Returns all products in the authenticated user's account, ordered by when they were last modified.
+Returns all products in the specified user's account, ordered by when they were last modified.

 ========= ======== ======== ================================================================
 Argument  Type     Default  Note